-For instance, the Guidelines for Compliance Risk Management of Commercial Banks provides the basic elements, as follows:
+The Guidelines for Compliance Risk Management of Commercial Banks provide the basic elements for risk and compliance management in financial sectors, as follows:

-- · compliance policies; - · organisation structure and resources of the compliance management department; - compliance risk management plan; - · identification of compliance risks and the management procedures; and - compliance training and educational system.
+- · compliance policies; - · organisation structure and resources of the compliance management department; - · compliance risk management plan; - · identification of compliance risks and the management procedures; and - · compliance training and educational system.

-The Guidelines for Enterprises on the Compliance Management of Overseas Operations provides that such processes include the following steps:
+The Guidelines for Enterprises on the Compliance Management of Overseas Operations provide that such processes include the following steps:

-- setting up compliance management structure (such as compliance committee, compliance officer, etc); - · establishing compliance management system (such as internal policies); - designing and implementing compliance management operation mechanism (such as compliance training, compliance reporting); - · risk identification, assessment and disposal; - · compliance monitoring, audit, review and improvement; and - compliance culture development.
+- setting up compliance management structure (such as compliance committee, compliance officer, etc); - · establishing compliance management system (such as internal policies); - designing and implementing compliance management operation mechanisms (such as compliance training and compliance reporting); - · risk identification, assessment, and disposal; - · compliance monitoring, audit, review, and improvement; and - · compliance culture development.